-- Labelling of proteins at an early time point in the work-up of proteomics samples reduces experimental errors to a minimum. - Labelling of proteins followed by protein separation- and fractionation methods reduces the enormous complexity of biological samples on the protein level. - Labelling of proteins and protein fractionation provide for the identification and quantification of protein isoforms and posttranslational modifications.
+- Labelling of proteins before doing any cleavage or separation steps reduces the possibilities of experimental errors to a minimum. - Labelling of proteins followed by protein separation- and fractionation methods reduces the enormous complexity of biological samples on the protein level.